-If you notice that your baby is bringing back up a little of his feed, don’t worry, this is known as posseting and is quite common in young babies.
+If you notice that your baby is bringing back up a little of their feed, don’t worry, this is known as posseting and is quite common in young babies.
 A little regurgitation or posseting is expected in babies, however if your baby is bringing back up a lot of his feed quite frequently this may indicate that your baby has reflux.

 So what exactly is reflux?

-Reflux occurs when your baby’s feed comes back up from his/her stomach into their throat and sometimes but not always, their mouth.
+Reflux occurs when your baby’s feed comes back up from their stomach into their throat and sometimes but not always, their mouth.
 This occurs because the muscle that prevents food from coming back up is not fully developed.
 This muscle continues to develop during the first year so your baby’s reflux should gradually improve as they grow and develop.

 Babies can also suffer from ‘silent’ reflux.
 This means that that instead of your little one bring back up milk and spitting or vomiting it out, it is swallowed instead so doesn’t get noticed as easily.